Binary Hypothesis Testing for Softmax Models and Leverage Score Models: Softmax Model

 \subsection{General Result}

-We first prove a general result which relates the binary hypothesis testing problem with Hellinger distance. \begin{theorem} Let $A,B\in \R^{n\times d}$ be two matrices.
+We first prove a general result that relates the binary hypothesis testing problem with Hellinger distance, and the proof is deferred to Appendix~\ref{sec:missing-proof:softmax-general}. \begin{theorem} Let $A,B\in \R^{n\times d}$ be two matrices.
 Consider the binary hypothesis testing problem of distinguishing $\Softmax_A$ and $\Softmax_B$ using energy-constrained queries (Definition~\ref{def:softmax-constraint}).
-Define $\delta = \sup_{x: \|x\|_2\le E} H(\Softmax_A(x), \Softmax_B(x))$.
+Define

 Then the sample complexity of the binary hypothesis testing problem is $\Theta(\delta^{-2})$.
-That is, there is an algorithm that successfully solves the problem using $O(\delta^{-2})$ energy-constrained queries, and any algorithm that successfully solves the problem uses $\Omega(\delta^{-2})$ energy-constrained queries. \end{theorem} Proof of Theorem~\ref{thm:softmax-general} is deferred to Appendix~\ref{sec:missing-proof:softmax-general}.
+That is, there is an algorithm that successfully solves the problem using $O(\delta^{-2})$ energy-constrained queries, and any algorithm that successfully solves the problem uses $\Omega(\delta^{-2})$ energy-constrained queries. \end{theorem}